Online Resources for Identifying Birdsong

 Useful Page of Links to Birdsongs and Birding -- Tony Phillips, SUNY

-Guide to Identifying Birds in California's Central Coast
+Guide to Identifying Birds in California's Central Coast by Jeff Davis

-Birdsong Mnemonics -- organized by bird and by sound
+Birdsong Mnemonics -- organized by bird and by sound by Tomm Lorenzin

 Birds in Forested Landscapes (Cornell University)

 Birdsong has inspired music of virtually every genre.
-For a quick introduction, see the Wikipedia Bird Vocalization sub-entry on Bird Song and Music.For a fascinating contemporary example, see jazz vocalist and birdsong lover Susan Krebs' new project Jazz Aviary.
+For a quick introduction, see the Wikipedia Bird Vocalization sub-entry on Bird Song and Music.For a fascinating contemporary example, see jazz vocalist and birdsong lover Susan Krebs' project Jazz Aviary.

-For a good introduction to why imaging bird songs can be so fascinating (and useful for learning to hear birdsong), see: The Oldest Music (Audubon).
 Donald Kroodsma makes excellent use of sonograms in his book, The Singing Life of Birds: The Art and Science of Listening to Birdsong.